rsabhilash/xvcd/README_slc6.txt

  existing udev rules for Xilinx and Digilent devices with the same vendor ID of 0x0403.
 Then unplug and plug the FTDI device in to have udev use this new rule.

+ To build xvcd for SLC6, simply do:

+ make slc6

+ The executables are in the src/ folder. xvcdbb uses bit-bang mode, which is likely slightly slower but can be used on FTDI GPIO. xvcdmp uses a MPSSE within the FTDI device.

  NOTE: Once have the executables built and running, may need to use the "-f" option to lower the frequency that Vivado picks.